 Key Largo, just south of Miami, is a small island below the southern tip of the continental United States in Florida.
 It’s the first in the chain of the Florida Keys.
 It takes about 1.5 hours to get there from Miami.
 Of course, traffic can be notoriously bad, so plan for that.
-This is especially true if you’re traveling from Miami International or Fort Lauderdale airport in late afternoon.
+This is especially true if you’re traveling from Miami International or Fort Lauderdale Airport in late afternoon.

-Some of the places to stay in Key Largo, Florida
+Places to stay in Key Largo

 Key Largo offers many options for accommodations, ranging from the post Key Largo resorts to a modest Florida camping site.
 If you’re diving in Key Largo, you can rough it and camp in John Pennekamp State Park, next to some of Key Largo beaches.
 You can also choose some of the national Key Largo hotels, such as the Holiday Inn Express, the Marriott, the inexpensive Bayside Inn, and the Courtyard by Marriott Key Largo.

-The Courtyard by Marriott Key Largo
+Courtyard by Marriott Key Largo

 It is a slightly outdated and mid-range option, but its approximate location to the main Key Largo Marina makes it one of the most desirable place to stay for divers.
 Many of the diving operation boats are based at this marina.